 From a web search I was able to fix the issue by adding:

 Under the [security] section of /etc/ambari-agent/conf/ambari-agent.ini on all nodes.

 Once all nodes succeed, you can see the results of all health checks and address any other warnings that may have been raised.

 When finished, click Next.

-Here is where we choose the services for your Hadoop installation.
+This is where we choose the services for your Hadoop installation.
 Services chosen will differ depending on your needs.

 HDFS, YARN + MR2, Tez, Hive, ZooKeeper, Pig, Spark, and Ambari Metrics.

-Any prerequisites that are needed for selected services will automatically be added.
+Any prerequisites that are needed for selected services will be automatically added.